Best 4K gaming monitors in 2024: the ultra hi-res panels I highly recommend

 You expect a bit of luxury for this kind of money: It's not super expensive but even so, it's not packed with features or premium materials.

-The LG UltraGear 27GR93U is the best non-OLED 4K gaming monitor, thanks to its stunning IPS panel that's beautifully calibrated right out the box.
+The LG UltraGear 27GR93U is the best non-OLED 4K gaming monitor, thanks to its stunning IPS panel that's beautifully calibrated right out of the box.
 The combination of 4K and 27 inches results in a perfect pixel density, making it great for productivity tasks and the colour accuracy is ideal for content creation.

-It's greatest strength, though, is in gaming.
+Its greatest strength, though, is in gaming.
 The pixel response time and 144 Hz G-SYNC Compatible variable refresh rate will suit almost all genres.
 The LG offers excellent clarity, even under very fast motion, which makes it a great pick for competitive shooters or anything that requires twitchy mouse movements.

 In terms of connection options, you get two 48Gbps HMDI 2.1 ports and a DisplayPort 1.4 connection, which makes it ideal for consoles and gaming PCs.
-It's HDR capabilities are limited to DisplayHDR 400, but the panel still does a great job of displaying SDR content in HDR mode.
+Its HDR capabilities are limited to DisplayHDR 400, but the panel still does a great job of displaying SDR content in HDR mode.

 The downsides are the high MSRP (around $630), though it's often on sale for a lot less, the relative lack of additional features, and the overall level of quality.
 Not the panel, as that's outstanding, but things like the stand and the plastics used for the body.
 Even the rear RGB lighting is nothing special.

 However, LG sensibly chose to focus all its efforts on ensuring the panel itself is second to none in the 4K monitor sector, at least until you get to the majesty of a fantastic OLED like the MSI MPG 321URX QD-OLED or the LG UltraGear 32GS95UE.
-If you can't quite stretch to this prices, however, this really is a stunning display, with rich colours, great contrast, and superb pixel accuracy.
+If you can't quite stretch to these prices, however, this really is a stunning display, with rich colours, great contrast, and superb pixel accuracy.

 The LG Ultragear 27GR93U could well be the best non-OLED 4K gaming monitor for a good while, as it will take an awful lot to beat this.
 While it might be pricey for an IPS panel, it's easily as good as you'll get right now, and it'll likely be a while before we start seeing high-quality OLEDs for this sort of cash.